mmonfar/cardiac_model/README.md

-I understand.
-I will provide the complete README.md content in a single, clean Markdown block so you can copy it entirely in one go.Markdown# 🏥 Cardiac Service Strategy Lab: Resolving the Bed-Day Paradox

 ## 🎯 The Problem This Solves
 Many surgical services face a "Bed-Day Choke."
 When management increases surgical slots to clear a backlog, they often see an unexpected rise in **day-of-surgery cancellations**.
 This happens because the model lacks the post-operative bed capacity to absorb the increased throughput.